Mariah217/git-html-css-code-refactorhw/README.md

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+To visit the webpage, please select the "Click for Live Link" under Usage.

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.

-<a href="https://mariah217.github.io/git-html-css-code-refactorhw/"> Click for live link</a>
+<a href="https://mariah217.github.io/git-html-css-code-refactorhw/"> Click for Live Link</a>
 <br>
 <br>
 ![alt text](assets/images/Capture.PNG)